Jacob-Pang/Parsers/ReadMe.md

   ```

   PARAMETERS
-  -   parse_trace
+  -   parse_trace:
-        Trace the steps during the parsing of arguments
+        trace the steps during the parsing of arguments
-  -   run_trace (NOT IMPLEMENTED)
+  -   run_trace (NOT IMPLEMENTED):
-        Trace the steps during running of the MainProcess and subevents.
+        trace the steps during running of the MainProcess and subevents.
-  -   multiprocess
+  -   multiprocess:
-        Use of multiprocessing to run IMMEDIATE subevents: MainProcess extends
+        use of multiprocessing to run IMMEDIATE subevents: MainProcess extends
         the ListEvent class, and behaves in the same manner during running.
-  -   spawn_subprocess
+  -   spawn_subprocess:
-        Spawns a subprocess to perform the parsing and execution of the MainProcess.
+        spawns a subprocess to perform the parsing and execution of the MainProcess.
         On runtime error, the script is paused in a definite VISIBLE environment:
         where subprocess_newconsole is TRUE, the PAUSE occurs on the new console,
         otherwise MainProcess RESPAWNS a new VISIBLE console upon error: